-- (3) Given the differences in size, complexity and significance in a host Member State where branches operate, it is important to recognise the principle of proportionality in the exchange of information and application of this Regulation.
-To this end, the Regulation should distinguish between the information needs of competent authorities in host Member States which are responsible for branches and those which are responsible for branches identified as significant in accordance with Article 51 of Directive 2013/36/EU. - (4) Information exchange between competent authorities of home and host Member States is not limited to the types of information specified in Article 50 of Directive 2013/36/EU, and therefore to the types of information specified in this Regulation.
-In particular, Directive 2013/36/EU makes separate provision for exchange of information regarding on-the-spot verification of branches, regarding the notifications of the exercise of the right of establishment and of the freedom to provide services, and regarding measures, including precautionary measures, taken by competent authorities in relation to branches and their parent undertakings.
-This Regulation should therefore not specify exchange of information requirements in those areas. - (5) The Regulation should also address exchange of information in relation to the carrying on of activities in a host Member State by way of the provision of services.
+- (3) Given the differences in size, complexity and significance of branches, it is important to recognise the principle of proportionality in the exchange of information and in the standard forms, templates and procedures established to facilitate that exchange.
+To this end, the more limited information needs of competent authorities in host Member States which are responsible for branches and compared with those which are responsible for branches identified as significant in accordance with Article 51 of Directive 2013/36/EU should be reflected in establishing more extensive forms and templates and frequencies to be shared with the latter than with the former. - (4) Information exchange between competent authorities of home and host Member States is not limited to the types of information specified in Article 50 of Directive 2013/36/EU, and therefore to the types of information specified in this Regulation.
+In particular, Directive 2013/36/EU makes separate provision for exchange of information regarding on-the-spot verification of branches, notifications of the exercise of the right of establishment and of the freedom to provide services, and measures, including precautionary measures, taken by competent authorities in relation to branches and their parent undertakings.
+This Regulation should therefore not specify exchange of information requirements in those areas. - (5) Standard forms, templates and procedures should also address exchange of information in relation to the carrying on of activities in a host Member State by way of the provision of services.
 Given the nature of cross-border services, competent authorities of host Member States have an information gap regarding operations being conducted in their jurisdictions, and covering that gap is essential for the purposes of safeguarding financial stability and monitoring conditions of authorisations, in particular monitoring whether the institution provides services in accordance with the notifications provided.
-Despite the importance of such information, the potential burden in collecting and disseminating it to all competent authorities is such that the Regulation should not provide for regular exchange of such information, but should ensure that it is provided on request from the competent authorities of host Member States. - (6) This Regulation is based on the draft implementing technical standards submitted by the European Supervisory Authority (European Banking Authority) to the Commission. - (7) The European Supervisory Authority (European Banking Authority) has conducted open public consultations on the draft implementing technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/2010.
+Despite the importance of such information, the potential burden in collecting and disseminating it to all competent authorities of host Member States is such that the information should be provided following a request from the competent authorities of host Member States rather than being exchanged on a regular basis. - (6) This Regulation is based on the draft implementing technical standards submitted by the European Supervisory Authority (European Banking Authority) (EBA) to the Commission. - (7) The EBA has conducted open public consultations on the draft implementing technical standards on which this Regulation is based, analysed the potential related costs and benefits and requested the opinion of the Banking Stakeholder Group established in accordance with Article 37 of Regulation (EU) No 1093/20104,